lightningtgc/es6-coding-style/es6-coding-style-en.md

 #### Strings

-- 2.1 Handle multi-line strings , using the template string
+- 2.1 Handle multi-line strings , using the template string.

-> Use backquote ( `) to mark
+> Use backquote ( `) to mark.

 > A readable, concise syntax with proper newlines and string interpolation features.